Ramon Magsaysay (Cubao) High School: History

 The school was established as an annex of Quezon City High School (QCHS) in 1953.
-It was located at The school was located at Epifanio de los Santos Avenue (EDSA), near Cubao Elementary School.
-As a new school, it needed temporary housing for its academe, which happened in 1958 when it was housed in a building at the corner of Aurora Blvd, and Fanny Enriquez was then named as the school's first principal, and was named as this the independent Cubao High School.
-After one academic year, the school again relocated in 1960 to New Orleans St., behind the old Quezon City Hall.
+The school was located at Epifanio de los Santos Avenue (EDSA), near Cubao Elementary School.
+As a new school, it needed temporary housing for its academe, which happened in 1958 when it was housed in a building at the corner of Aurora Boulevard, and Fanny Enriquez was then named as the school's first principal and was named as this the independent Cubao High School.
+After one academic year, the school again relocated in 1960 to New Orleans Street, behind the old Quezon City Hall.
 Due to accelerating socio-economic development in Quezon City, Cubao High School annexes began sprouting.
 The first of these was the Murphy Annex, which started operations in 1961.
 This annex was named Juan Sumulong High School (JSHS) upon being designated an independent school in 1964.
 The second annex became Carlos P. Garcia High School (CPGHS) which became independent in 1972, while the third became Ponciano Bernardo High School (PBHS) which became independent in 1968.

 On March 17, 1965, Cubao High School was renamed in memory of President Ramon Magsaysay who perished in a plane crash on March 17, 1957, which was attended by Magsaysay's widow, Luz-Banzon Magsaysay.
 Consequently, this marked March 17 of every as the school's Foundation Day.
 The school year 1968-1969 saw a record boom in enrollment, resulting in the lack of accommodations for more than 81,000 students.
-To remedy the situation, the old Quezon City Hall, standing on prime land at the corner of EDSA and Minnesota St. (now Ermin Garcia St.), was appropriated as the permanent school site.
+To remedy the situation, the old Quezon City Hall, standing on prime land at the corner of EDSA and Minnesota Street (now Ermin Garcia Streer), was appropriated as the permanent school site.
 The school began offering summer school in 1977.
 Unfortunately, on March 15, 1981, a devastating fire gutted the entire school building, burning most of the school's records.
 The school year (SY) for 1981-1982 was spent at the nearby Raval Building, which was rented by the city government to enable students to continue their schooling.